seyesij/Project1-Game/Proposal.md

 ## Initial thoughts on game structure

+- I think the way I will build this game is pretty straight forward, I have a structure in mind that includes having an audio file that will play snippets of each song (probably about 10 songs).
+There will be a couple of options to choose from below, I will put this boxes in different divs.
+The logic of the game is basically matching the song with the correct title.
+I also have to figure out a way to add a timer that shows how long a player has left to guess each song before it moves on to the next.
-*I have lots ideas in mind that I would like the game to have for example adding levels, having a variety of song selections to pick from etc. I will start of with a simple game structure with one level but hoepfully build on that as time passes and I learn more!
+- I have lots of ideas in mind that I would like the game to have for example adding levels, having a variety of song selections to pick from to play etc. I will start of with a simple game structure with one level but hoepfully build on that as time passes.
+I want to eventually have a range of songs to pick from.
-*I expect to encounter challenges with javascript in order to make my game function as I want it to.
+- I expect to encounter challenges with javascript in order to make my game function just as I want it to.
-*I'm not the best designer so styling the website as nice as I want it to look might also be tough.
+- Styling the page is another thing that might be challenging, although it's a simple sturcture I want the page to look really nice.

 ## Phases of Completion

-(The steps or phases you expect to go through, and the tasks that you'll need to accomplish to reach each step.
-These should resemble the acceptance criteria we were working through earlier.)
+#### Phase 1
+- Instructions
+- Audio file
+- Answer boxes

+#### Phase 2
+- Timer (countddown)
+- ***Win scenario***
+- ***Loss scenario***

+#### Phase 3
+- Scoring system (points tracker)

+#### Phase 4
+- Expand game by adding levels
+- Add new songs
+- Add memory (highscore)

 ## Links and Resources
 *https://www.movavi.com/support/how-to/how-to-join-music.html